collectionsasdata/collectionsasdata.github.io/_posts/2018-05-18-forumrecap.markdown

 ---
 ---

-On May 7-8, 2018 an [**expert group**](https://collectionsasdata.github.io/partners/) of librarians, archivists, researchers, and technologists gathered at the University of Nevada, Las Vegas for a second *Always Already Computational: Collections as Data* national forum.
+On May 7-8, 2018 a [**group**](https://collectionsasdata.github.io/partners/) of librarians, archivists, researchers, and technologists gathered at the University of Nevada, Las Vegas for a second *Always Already Computational: Collections as Data* national forum.
 The goals of the forum were twofold: **(1)** to provide a public program showcasing the opportunities and questions that emerge in the creation, management and use of collections as data; and **(2)** to draw on the collective expertise and wisdom of the invited participants in order to “reality check” the project’s direction and in-progress deliverables.

 **Public Program**